🌿 100% Organic • Chemical-Free • Eco-Friendly

 One of the fundamental principles of personal finance is creating a budget.
 A budget is a plan that outlines your income and expenses, helping you understand where your money is going and how much you can save.
 By tracking your spending and identifying areas where you can cut back, you can save more money and avoid unnecessary debt.

 When creating a budget, it’s important to prioritize your expenses.
 Essential expenses such as rent, utilities, and groceries should come first, followed by savings and investments.
-Non-essential expenses, such as entertainment and dining out, should be budgeted for but can be adjusted if necessary.
+Non-essential expenses, such as entertainment and dining out, should be budgeted for but can be adjusted if n

 Build an Emergency Fund